| Member Login

 MANAGEMENT INFORMATION SYSTEMS

-• manages the development of a technology plan by prioritizing jurisdiction needs and budgeting for short- and long-term costs to account fr new and changing technologies.
+• Manage the development of a technology plan by prioritizing jurisdiction needs and budgeting for short- and long-term costs to account for new and changing technologies.

-10. Allocate financial resources and specifications pertaining to the purchase and installation of applicable technology and infrastructures within the system.
+• Allocate appropriate resources towards the purchase and installation of applicable technology and technology infrastructures needed in the school authority.

 RECORDS MANAGEMENT

-Is the practice of managing records of an organization through their lifecyle from the time they are created to their eventual disposal.
+Is the practice of managing records of an organization through their life cylce from the time they are created to their eventual disposal.
 This includes identifying, classifying, storing, securing, retrieving, accessing, tracking and destroying or permanently preserving records.

-2. Ensure the development of a process to capture, collect and receive records from internal or external sources.
+• Ensure the development of processes and procedures to capture, collect and receive records from internal and external sources.

-5. Ensure a system is in place to store, preserve and protect information, including business resumption plans, and security systems for physical storage and electronic records.
+• Ensure there is a system in place to store, preserve and protect information, including business resumption plans and security systems for physical storage and electronic records.

-6. Develop a records retention policy and schedule for appropriate retention and disposal of records.
+• Develop and implement a records retention policy and schedule for appropriate retention and disposal of records.

-8. Specific understanding of privacy legislation, copyright, internal policies and procedures as it relates to collection, use, retention and disposal of personal, organizational or third party information.
+• Specific understanding of legislation, regulations, internal policies, and procedures as it relates to the collection, use, retention, and disposal of personal, organization and third-party information.

 INTELLECTUAL PROPERTY